Updated: September 6, 2023 by CanCat Eat

 What to Look For In a Soft Food for Older Cats

-- High-quality animal protein in the first ingredient
+- High-quality animal protein is the first ingredient

 - Easy-to-digest food